On the Limits of the Thermofield-Double Interpretation of the Minkowski Vacuum: Introduction

+In this article, we focus precisely on this subtle but important distinction.
+While the thermal response of accelerated detectors (Proposition 1) is well-established and not in doubt, we argue that the stronger claim (Proposition 2) — that the Minkowski vacuum is an entangled state across left and right Rindler wedges — is not supported by a consistent derivation.
+The widely used expression (Eq.\ref{Eq13}) that underpins Proposition 2 is shown in later sections, and in our conclusion, to suffer from key inconsistencies.

 In this article we question the validity of Proposition 2.
 In section I, we revisit the textbook derivation of Proposition 2, which culminates with Eq.\ref{Eq13} as the mathematical representation of Proposition 2.
-In section II we construct alternate spacetimes inspired by derivation in section I, and show that the derivation of section I leads to Propostion 2, as is seen in Eq.\ref{Eq31}.
-However, the expectation value in the Minkowski vacuum of the number operator corresponding to the energy eigenmodes with respect to the time coordinate of the $\rho$ observer (defined in section II) is NOT a thermal distribution (highlighted at the end of section III ).
-Section II is hence used to give credence to the statement that the derivation that led to Proposition 2 is not accurate.
-In section III, we show reasons why Proposition 2 is faulty.
-We show first in section III.
-A by pointing out the error in derivation of Eq.\ref{Eq13} in section I, where the blowing up of Bogoliubov coeifficents at $k=0$, implies that the statement $G_{1\omega, 2 \omega}(V)$ (defined in section I) does not have intersections with positive frequency Minkowski modes is not accurate.
+In section II, we show reasons why Proposition 2 is faulty.
+We show first in section II.A by pointing out the error in derivation of Eq.\ref{Eq13} in section I, where the blowing up of Bogoliubov coefficients at $k=0$, implies that the statement $G_{1\omega, 2\omega}(V)$ (defined in section I) does not have intersections with positive frequency Minkowski modes is not accurate.
 This claim was tantamount to showing Eq.\ref{Eq13} was true.
 The claim not being true casts doubt on Eq.\ref{Eq13}.
-We next, highlight the inconsistencies in evaluating two point correlation functions if Eq.\ref{Eq13} is assumed in section III.
-B. We finally show in section III.
-C that because all Minkowski modes cannot be expressed as a linear combination of $G_{1\omega, 2 \omega}(V)$ and their complex conjugate, one cannot express a Minkowski vaccum (corresponding to Minkowski modes) as an entangled state (corresponding to left and right Rindler modes) as in Eq.\ref{Eq13}.
+We next highlight the inconsistencies in evaluating two-point correlation functions if Eq.\ref{Eq13} is assumed in section II.B.
+We finally show in section II.C that because all the Minkowski modes cannot be expressed as a linear combination of $G_{1\omega, 2\omega}(V)$ and their complex conjugate, one cannot express a Minkowski vacuum (corresponding to Minkowski modes) as an entangled state (corresponding to left and right Rindler modes) as in Eq.\ref{Eq13}.
+In section III we construct alternate spacetimes inspired by derivation in section I, and show that the derivation of section I leads to Proposition 2, as is seen in Eq.\ref{Eq31}.
+However, the expectation value in the Minkowski vacuum of the number operator corresponding to the energy eigenmodes with respect to the time coordinate of the $\rho$ observer (defined in section III) is NOT a thermal distribution.